Satsuma Rebellion: Prelude

 Word of Saigō's academies was greeted with considerable concern in Tokyo.
 The government had just dealt with several small but violent samurai revolts in Kyūshū, and they found the prospect of rebellion by the numerous and fierce Satsuma samurai, led by the famous and popular Saigō, an alarming one.
 In December 1876, the Meiji government sent a police officer named Nakahara Hisao and 57 other men to investigate reports of subversive activities and unrest.
 The men were captured, and under torture, confessed that they were spies who had been sent to assassinate Saigō.
 Although Nakahara later repudiated the confession, it was widely believed in Satsuma and was used as justification by the disaffected samurai that a rebellion was necessary in order to "protect Saigō".
-Fearing a rebellion, the Meiji government sent a warship to Kagoshima to remove the weapons stockpiled at the Kagoshima arsenal on January 30, 1877.
-This provoked open conflict, although with the elimination of samurai rice stipends in 1877, tensions were already extremely high.
+Fearing a rebellion, the Meiji government sent a warship to Kagoshima to remove the weapons stockpiled at the Kagoshima arsenal on 30 January 1877.
+This, accompanied by an elimination of samurai rice stipends in 1877, provoked open conflict.
 Outraged by the government's tactics, 50 students from Saigō's academy attacked the Somuta Arsenal and carried off weapons.
 Over the next three days, more than 1000 students staged raids on the naval yards and other arsenals.

 Presented with this sudden success, the greatly dismayed Saigō was reluctantly persuaded to come out of his semi-retirement to lead the rebellion against the central government.